 An easy pattern doesn't mean it's a boring one.
 The stockinette stitch scarf is the perfect combination of simplicity and fashion.
 The stockinette stitch, also known as the stocking stitch, is a basic pattern where you knit one row, purl the next, and repeat the pattern.
 Patterns with this design are often used to make washcloths, basic hats, scarves, and socks.

-The fun fur that's used hides stitches and mishaps is a great choice for beginners.
+The fun fur that hides stitches and mishaps, and is a great choice for beginners.
 Plus, the floppy, boa-like style of this scarf means you don't have to worry about the dreaded stockinette stitch curl.Continue to 5 of 12 below.

 05 of 12